U.S. bans travel from Brazil as coronavirus also surges in Mexico

 For the past week, the city of Wuhan has been working to test all 11.1 million residents.
 Since May 14, asymptomatic carriers, who are infected people with no outward sign of illness, have been sought -- after confirming its first cluster of COVID-19 infections since the city's release from a virtual lockdown on April 8.

-South Korea has reported only four deaths in one week, including 2 Sunday, for a total of 262.
+South Korea has reported only four deaths in one week, including two on Sunday, for a total of 262.
 The cases stand at 11,165.

 A few weeks ago, the nation had relaxed its social distancing.
 But several people who visited nightclubs in Seoul's Itaewon entertainment district during the first weekend of May tested positive for the virus.